-Prerequisites: current standard First Aid Certification; passing of the following practical exams on the first day of class:
+Prerequisites: current standard First Aid Certification and passing of the following practical exams on the first day of class:

-- 500-yd. continuous swim (crawl, breast stroke, and sidestroke); - treading water for two (2) minutes with legs only, and - retrieving a brick from the deep end of the pool.
+- 500-yd. continuous swim (crawl, breast stroke, and sidestroke) - Treading water with legs only for two (2) minutes - Retrieving a brick from the deep end of the pool

 EXCS 1156 Water Safety Instructor.
-(3) Spring
+(3) On demand